raspberrychris/paddleboardmaster/content/post/gili-10-6-11-6-air-all-around-inflatable-stand-up-paddle-board.md

 ## GILI 10'6/11'6 AIR All Around Inflatable Stand Up Paddle Board - Who is it for?

-This is not the best value
+This is not the best value paddleboard out there,

 ### Quick Deflation